Images Depict Mature Plants

-The Snake Plant Frozen is a low light, drought-tolerant houseplant with silver foliage that cleans the air of toxins.
+The Snake Plant Frozen is a low-light, drought-tolerant houseplant with silver foliage that cleans the air of toxins.
 Much like the Snake Plant Black Coral with its deep green and light green variegation except with a shorter height.

 These plants do extremely well in offices or buildings where they can live away from windows or natural light.
 They are frequently found in atriums indoors as they pair well with many different plants and add a vertical element to mixed containers.
-They can be moved outdoors during the summer months and into part sun as long as they are transitioned to handle higher levels of light.
-Snake Plants do not require very much water, and do well in small spaces.
+They can be moved outdoors during the summer months and into the part sun as long as they are transitioned to handle higher levels of light.
+Snake Plants do not require very much water and do well in small spaces.

 |Mature Height||10 to 16 Inches|

 |Sunlight:||Fluorescent light to bright, indirect|

 |Foliage:||Gray and dark green variegated|

 |Soil Condition:||Well draining, cactus or succulent mix (part sand)|